 Usage is tracked only as an amount of data, the traffic you transfer to and from the internet is not logged, we do not track where you go on the internet.
 If you are looking for help determining the source of unknown usage, MCSnet may not be able to help you with unknown computer issues.

-You can monitor your usage by downloading the MCSnet app and clicking on Traffic Monitor.
+You can monitor your usage by downloading the MCSnet My Account app and clicking on Traffic Monitor.